 - being placed down in a crib

-Why does the Moro Reflex happen?
+Why does the Moro Reflex in newborns happen?

 Luckily, there are a few main ways that you can help ease the Moro reflex for your little one.

 3 Ways to Reduce & Stop Startling

 Nothing that you do can completely eliminate the Moro reflex.
 It is an innate response that your baby will eventually grow out of.
 Until they do, here are the best ways to help your baby to not get startled so easily and hopefully help them (and all of you) sleep better: